Auxionize/sequelize-tokens/README.md

 # sequelize-tokens
-Sequelize plugin for managing tokens to any model
+Sequelize plugin for managing tokens attached to any model